zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 We are almost there.
 We still need either 'setup.py' (the old way of packaging), or 'setup.cfg' + 'pyproject.toml' (a newer way to package).
-I've choosen the second way.
+I've chosen the second way.

 ``` title="setup.cfg"
 [metadata]